nikhilgu99/AI-Maze-Solver/README.md

 python main.py -g 101 -a dfs
 ```
 NOTE: This generates a maze and directly solves it at once
-NOTE: To choose a heuristic for astar, use the -he or --heuristic flag (manhattan/euclidean)
+NOTE: To choose a heuristic for astar, add the -he or --heuristic flag (manhattan/euclidean)

 ##### To use your own maze, pass it with the -i or --image flag: